 Chairside time is a critical metric for every practice looking to increase profitability, and the more time dentists spend per patient means losing potential revenue from additional patients.
-While every patient must get quality care and case success, practice owners must optimize their efficiency in delivering successful outcomes at scale.
+While every patient must get quality care and case success, owners must optimize their practice efficiency in delivering successful outcomes at scale.

 There are several tactics dentists can use to reduce their time in the chair while increasing patient outcomes and quality of dental care.
 Some techniques are more managerial than clinical, including using certified dental auxiliaries in their dental office, where applicable, creating a backup scheduling plan in case of patient no-shows, and treatment planning based on visit contingency.
 While these techniques offer some benefits to chairside rotation, they often depend on external factors.
 A more reliable model for decreasing chairside consists of controllable factors and innovation within the operatory.